jeffpalm/the-hub/README.md

 ## Idea

-The Hub is an internal communication, collaboration, and data collection tool for a high-volume, ‘single point of contact’ oriented retail automotive sales department.
+The Hub is an internal communication, collaboration, task management, and data collection platform for high-volume, ‘single point of contact’ retail automotive sales departments.
 This first production app will be specifically designed for Sonic Automotive's Echo Park stores.

+## Target User

+Retail auto sales employees

 ### The Process